GSA/fpki-guides/_announcements/02_google_ct.md

 #### Option 1:&nbsp;&nbsp;Disable CT Enforcement for "Legacy" CAs

-Google Chrome's "CertificateTransparencyEnforcementDisabledForLegacyCas" policy configuration allows you to disable CT enforcement for <!--intranet?-->websites that chain to a user-specified "legacy" CA. (Google Chrome categorizes a CA as "legacy" if it has been publicly trusted by certain operating systems supported by Google Chrome, such as Windows or MacOS; <!--Meaning unclear here-->but, it isn't currently trusted by the Android Open Source Project or Chrome OS.)
-The Federal Common Policy CA would be considered a "legacy CA," <!--for Windows and MacOS only?-->so you can disable CT enforcement for intranet sites that chain to it. <!--How do you know?-->In some cases, you'll need to create a new registry key tree in the locations specified below:<!--MacOS doesn't say "registry"-->
+Google Chrome's "CertificateTransparencyEnforcementDisabledForLegacyCas" policy configuration allows you to disable CT enforcement for websites that chain to a user-specified "legacy" CA. (Google Chrome categorizes a CA as "legacy" if it has been publicly trusted by certain operating systems supported by Google Chrome, such as Windows or MacOS; but, it isn't currently trusted by the Android Open Source Project or Chrome OS.)
+The Federal Common Policy CA would be considered a "legacy CA," so you can disable CT enforcement for intranet websites that chain to it.
+In some cases, you'll need to create a new registry key tree in the locations specified below:

 **a.&nbsp;&nbsp;Windows Registry location for Windows clients:**<br>